Nootropic Coffee vs Regular Coffee

 - better wedge for focus-oriented brands

-What is the real difference is between nootropic coffee and regular coffee
+What the real difference is between nootropic coffee and regular coffee

 The difference is not just whether extra ingredients are present.
-The bigger difference is what the product is promising and how that promise changes the brand strategy.
+The deeper difference is what the product is promising and how that promise changes the brand strategy.

 Regular coffee is category-first